waigo/waigo/CONTRIBUTING.md

 ## Testing

-- Ensure JSHint and all tests pass by running `grunt build` after you have made your changes.
+- Ensure build passes by running `node --harmony ``which grunt`` ` after you have made your changes.
 - Ensure you update and improve any tests impacted by your changes.
 Write new tests if necessary to ensure all your code is tested.